boshoffwillem/advanced-wpf/README.md

     Visibility="{TemplateBinding ShowSeconds, Converter={StaticResource BooleanToVisibilityConverter}}" />
 ```

+### 4.2 Dependency Property Metadata

+#### 4.2.1 Metadata callbacks

+The PropertyMetadata has a parameter for a callback delegate: **PropertyChangedCallback**.
+WPF suggests using this callback to apply any logic to the DependencyProperty instead of doing it in the setter of Property related to the DependencyProperty.
+The reason for this is that anytime the dependency property is triggered through XAML bindings, it will not call
+the setter of the related Property; it will only execute the callback delegate of the DependencyProperty metadata.

+Another callback in the PropertyMetadata is the **CoerceValueCallback**.
+This callback is very similar
+to the **ValidateValueCallback**.
+The difference is that when the **ValidateValueCallback** returns false,
+it throws an exception.
+The **CoerceValueCallback**, however, when it fails to validate, allows you to modify
+the value so that it does pass validation.

+**CoerceValueCallback** is called before **PropertyChangedCallback**.

+#### 4.2.2 Dependency Property callbacks

+There is another callback method that's part of the DependencyProperty and not the PropertyMetadata,
+but it's still sort of like metadata: the **ValidateValueCallback**.

+This callback gets called before the **CoerceValueCallback** and the **PropertyChangedCallback**.

+What you do with this callback is return true if you're happy with the new value (you validate it);
+if you return false, an ArgumentException gets raised.

+#### 4.2.3 CoerceValueCallback vs. ValidateValueCallback

+These callbacks are mutually exclusive, however, they should be used in synchrony.
+When you have values that don't validate but they can be changed to be acceptable,
+do so with **CoerceValueCallback**.
+If you have values that don't validate and they
+cannot change, handle them with **ValidateValueCallback**.

 ## 5.Routed Events

 Routed events are like normal C# events, just for WPF components.